Marcel2408/simplequeue/README.md

 2. `GET /jobs/next`, returning `{"jobId": "1a2b3c", "description": "Sample job", "status": "running}
 3. `POST /jobs/complete` with `{"jobId": "1a2b3c", "status": "succeeded"}

+## Dashboard

+A *very* minimal dashboard is also available at `/`.
+It updates the list of jobs once per second.

 ## Tasks

 Sadly, `simplequeue` doesn't work perfectly.
 It's got some bugs.
 For this exercise, we'd like to: